MrKahr/MiniCollectionManager/README.md

 The compiled output files will be generated in the `bin` folder by default.

 ### IMPORTANT DISCLAIMER ###
-This application is developed by a single person, and is not associated with any wargames retailer.
+This application is developed by a single person, and is not associated with any mini retailer.